ajayarunachalam/metaEnsembleR/README.md

 ## Overview
 metaEnsembleR is a package for meta-level ensemble learning (Classification, Regression) that is fully-automated.
 It significantly lowers the barrier for the practitioners to apply heterogeneous ensemble learning techniques in an amateur fashion to their everyday predictive problems.
+Comprehensive demo examples can be found in ``` Rscript Demo.R ```

 ## How to start
 ```